 Such as – soup from a can.
 I can’t believe how much I used to love that stuff!

-I also can’t believe that I used to be embarrassed being sent to school with bento boxes.
-Nowadays, a bento box is a once a year treat that I eagerly look forward to!
+(I also can’t believe that I used to be embarrassed being sent to school with bento boxes.
+It’s all the rage nowadays!)

 This recipe is an updated version of a recipe I posted way back when I started RecipeTin Eats.
 The previous recipe was written starting with a homemade condensed cream of chicken soup – thick and gloopy like Campbell’s soup in a can.

 I went through a phase when I made homemade condensed soup which I would then keep for a few days then later use to make a soup or casserole.
 However, I found that I haven’t made condensed soup in years, mainly because it can only be kept for a few days so it kind of defeats the purpose of that recipe.
-But in case you want it, I’ve kept it – click here to get it.
+But in case you want it, I’ve kept it – click here to get the recipe for the homemade Cream of Chicken Soup!

 This is what it looks like.
 I told you – gloopy!!